Democratic candidates zero in on Bloomberg as former mayor rises in the polls - Local News 8

 CNN has reached out to the Bloomberg campaign for comment.

-According to a Quinnipiac University poll released last week, Vermont Sen. Bernie Sanders is leading the Democratic primary with 25%, followed by former Vice President Joe Biden at 17%.
+According to a Quinnipiac University poll released last week, Vermont Sen. Bernie Sanders is leading the Democratic primary with 25%, followed by Biden at 17%.
 Bloomberg is at 15%, up considerably from 9% before the Iowa caucuses and 3% when he first entered the race in November.

 Sanders took his own swipe at Bloomberg on the campaign trail Saturday, saying “all his money” will not be enough to produce the voter turnout needed to defeat President Donald Trump.